AHuffmyer/moorea_symbiotic_exchange_2023/protocols/collection_dna/collection_dna_protocol.md

 Save these whirl packs to be used for sampling later on.

-Place the corals on plugs on a rack and allow to recover at ambient temperature and ambient light (<500 PAR) for 1-2 days prior to sampling.
+Place the corals on plugs on a rack and allow to recover at ambient temperature and ambient light (<500 PAR, use shade if necessary) for 1-2 days prior to sampling.

 Upload images and data sheets to GitHub.

+Enter data on the DNA sampling [metadata sheet here](https://github.com/AHuffmyer/moorea_symbiotic_exchange_2023/blob/main/data/dna/dna_metadata.xlsx).